Aspen-AI/LLMTest_NeedleInAHaystack/AWARITY_README.md

 NOTE: the awarity_results directory has become too large to check-in to GitHub.
 They've been stored in our shared Engineering gdrive here: https://drive.google.com/drive/folders/1EXbrK_ZEzIkH3dC7cDo-z01KLxkH4wnk?usp=drive_link

-You can use ./awarity_results/examine_results.py to create a quick histogram of test scores.
-Launch ```python examine_results.py``` and enter the path to the results folder (like ```keep/gpt-4-1106-preview_len112000-127500_depth0-100/results```)

 ### Visualizations

-See `CreateVizFromLLMTesting.ipynb` to create visualizations.
-Explainer video: https://twitter.com/GregKamradt/status/1729573848893579488
+You can use ./awarity_results/create_histogram.py to create a quick histogram of test scores.
+Launch ```python create_histogram.py``` and enter the path to the results folder (like ```keep/gpt-4-1106-preview_len112000-127500_depth0-100/results```)

+Similarly, you can use ./awarity_results/create_heatmap.py to create a heatmap showing the location of test scores in the space of needle context depth vs. context length.
+Launch ```python create_heatmap.py``` and enter the path to the results folder (like ```keep/gpt-4-1106-preview_len112000-127500_depth0-100/results```).
+This code was copied and modified from `CreateVizFromLLMTesting.ipynb`, which the original author used to create visualizations (explainer video: https://twitter.com/GregKamradt/status/1729573848893579488).

 ### GitHub Project Tracking